sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### precise-code-intel-worker: container_restarts

-This code-intel panel indicates container restarts every 5m by instance.
+This code-intel panel indicates container restarts.

+This value is based on the number of times a container has not been seen in one minute.

 Refer to the [alert solutions reference](./alert_solutions.md#precise-code-intel-worker-container-restarts) for relevant alerts.